aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 Otherwise,

-The PutItem request MUST NOT refer to any legacy parameters, specifically Expected and ConditionalOperator MUST be `None`.
+The PutItem request MUST NOT refer to any legacy parameters, specifically Expected and ConditionalOperator MUST NOT be set.

 The Item MUST be [writable](ddb-support.md#writable).